When checking in a standing order, the invoice must at that time be notated and given to the Accounts Payable Manager before check-in.

 - With your black pen, put your date & initials somewhere towards the upper right of the invoice, preferably above the box with shipment info.
 Then, place a checkmark next to the quantity shipped of the item.

-- If the invoice and shipment contain multiple items that are being paid for via the same invoice, if there is room, draw a line between each item’s info with your black pen, creating a space for each item so you can clearly notate each separately.
+- If the invoice and shipment contain multiple items that are being paid for via the same invoice, if there is room, draw a line between each item’s info with your pen, creating a separate space for each item that will contain that item's notations.

-- In black, write the following items on the invoice, if they are not on it already (***Please write legibly***):
+- Write the following items on the invoice, if they are not on it already (***Please write legibly***):

-- Series title (ideally the exact journal title in Sierra for easy searchability, but if an adequate abbreviation or shortened version is already on the invoice, it will suffice).
+- Series title (ideally the exact journal title in Sierra for easy searchability, as it appears in the 245 or one of the alt title fields, but if an adequate abbreviation or shortened version is already on the invoice, it will suffice).

 - Order record number (including the .o at the beginning).
 Note that these are often already on the invoice without the .o (please add).